parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 ### Protocol

-Manage all protocals and implement a lazy loading method.
+Manage all protocols and implement a lazy loading method.

 ### Utility